hfreire/watch-rtp-play/README.md

 npm install
 ```

-Run the NPM script that will build the docker container
+Run the NPM script that will build the Docker image
 ```
 npm run build
 ```